Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Introduction

-in his approach to Tauberian theorems.
-This is done in Theorem \ref{appendix:Thm-Karamata}, which is postponed to Appendix \ref{Appendix}.
-Although it is considered as part of folklore, we prove it there for the sake of completeness since we were unable to find a good reference, except for one in \cite{Ambrosio} and its assertion is slightly improved in Appendix \ref{Appendix}.
+which was investigated by Kamarata in his approach to the Tauberian theorems.
+This is done in Theorem \ref{appendix:Thm-Karamata}, which is postponed to Appendix.
+Although it is considered as part of folklore, we prove it there for the sake of completeness since we were unable to find a good reference, except for one in \cite{Ambrosio} and its assertion is slightly improved in Appendix.

-Note also that the space $\RV$ is the appropriate setting: When $f\in\RV$ with $p=\text{ind}_f$ (see Appendix \ref{Appendix}) we still have $f(t^{-1})=\oo_0(t^{-(p+\varepsilon)})$ for any $\varepsilon>0$ as shown in \eqref{behaviour of f(t-1)}, as already observed when $f(t^{-1})=t^{-p}\,(\ln\,t^{-1})^r$.
+Note also that the space $\RV$ is the appropriate setting: When $f\in\RV$ with $p=\text{ind}_f$ (see Appendix) we still have $f(t^{-1})=\oo_0(t^{-(p+\varepsilon)})$ for any $\varepsilon>0$ as shown in \eqref{behaviour of f(t-1)}, as already observed when $f(t^{-1})=t^{-p}\,(\ln\,t^{-1})^r$.

-From the outset, the semigroup $\{e^{-t\,A}\}_{t\geq 0}$ must consist of trace-class elements, which is referred to as the Gibbs semigroup (see \cite{Zagrebnov2}).
+From the outset, the semigroup $\{e^{-t\,A}\}_{t\geq 0}$ must consist of trace-class operators, which is referred to as a Gibbs semigroup, see e.g., \cite{Zagrebnov2}.
 In Section 2, we provide a compilation of essential facts about these semigroups, which play a crucial role in our subsequent analysis.
-Additionally, Proposition \ref{prop-behaviour at 0} and the subsequent remark present specific examples that illustrate the behaviours of $\norm{e^{-tA}}_1\,$, $\Re \Tr e^{-tA}\,$, and $\Im \Tr e^{-tA}$ as $t$ approaches zero.
+Additionally, the Proposition \ref{prop-behaviour at 0} and a subsequent remark present specific examples that illustrate the behaviours of $\norm{e^{-tA}}_1\,$, $\Re \Tr e^{-tA}\,$, and $\Im \Tr e^{-tA}$ (i.e. the \textit{real} and \textit{imaginary} parts of the trace) as $t$ tends to zero.

-In Section \ref{Tauberian}, we deduce from Tauberian Theorem \eqref{appendix:Thm-Karamata} a characterisation of generators $A$ of Gibbs semigroups with trace-norm asymptotics $\norm{e^{-tA}}_1=\OO_0(f(t^{-1}))$ with $f \in \RV$.
+In Section \ref{Tauberian}, we deduce from Tauberian Theorem \ref{appendix:Thm-Karamata}, a characterisation of generators $A$ of Gibbs semigroups with trace-norm asymptotics $\norm{e^{-tA}}_1=\OO_0(f(t^{-1}))$ with $f \in \RV$.
 This characterisation covers the peculiar case $f(t^{-1})=t^{-p}\,(\ln\,t^{-1})^r$ for $p> 0$ and $r\in \bbR$ (or $p=0$ and $r>0$), as well as slightly more general cases than $A>0$.
 (See, for instance, Corollary \ref{thm-Karamata for semigroup}.)